zairro/beefree-custom-css/README.md

 ### Basic Setup

-1. Locate the CSS file in your project (typically `beefree-sdk.css`)
+1. Locate the CSS file in your project
 2. Make a backup before making changes
 3. Use the following structure for new styles: